-My office has been working tirelessly in my first term on the King County Council to address some of our region’s most pressing challenges.
+My office has worked tirelessly in my first term on the King County Council to address some of our region’s most pressing challenges.
 We secured major investments in housing, infrastructure, and community centers.
-We addressed several public safety concerns, protected people from the pandemic, and designed solutions to address gun violence and homelessness.
+We addressed several public safety concerns, protected people from the pandemic, launched initiatives to transform our behavioral health system, and designed solutions to address gun violence and homelessness.
 I write this to provide you a progress report on what we’ve been working on, not to suggest that these huge and complex problems have been solved.

 I will continue to prioritize public safety, ending homelessness, and recovering from the pandemic.
 We will keep working hard for you and we invite you to partner with us on building the King County we all want to see.